John-Auerbach/VLEO-DSMC/README.md

 However, if dumps are stored in subfolders (e.g., `dumps/alt_100km/`), they will persist.
 This is useful for keeping multi-altitude results.

 **Note:** Parquet files (`.parquet`) from previous conversions will also persist.
 Delete them manually if needed.
-These should probably be auto deleted during load_dumps.py, but its late and I'm too tired to think about the implications of doing so.
+These should probably be auto deleted during load_dumps.py, but it's late and I'm too tired to think about the implications of doing so.
 Submit a pull request if you have a problem with it, or anything else for that matter:
 ```bash
 rm -f dumps/*.parquet
 ```